blakedietz/app-ideas/README.md

 Probably use some sort of machine learning algorithms to identify if a v0 is a transcode.

-# Chrome Extension
+# Chrome Extensions

-## Show open tabs in chrome specifically in full screen

-## Chrome extension for reddit or some other popular site like lobste.rs that is similar to hacker news tiling on homepage
+## Boise Library Amazon Link

+A chrome extension that shows a link to the corresponding book when you're viewing it on amazon.

 # Modules

-## Angular webcam

-Webcam that can take video and photos with filter functionalities

 # Websites